pschaldenbrand/ContentMaskedLoss/readme.md

 Human-Like Brush Stroke Planning in a Reinforcement Learning Painting Agent.

+## *** If you are interested in Robot Painting, we highly recommend using our newer work, FRIDA: [https://github.com/pschaldenbrand/Frida](https://github.com/pschaldenbrand/Frida)

 Content Masked Loss is an enhancement to the reward function in a reinforcement learning model that learns to paint in a manner that is more similar to how humans paint than existing state-of-the-art methods.
 The algorithm converts an image into a series of paint brush instructions.
 The model receives the most reward when painting in regions that contain important features such as eyes, mouths, edges, etc.